gibsonpp/GR-sslcm-data/README.md

 Bowerman TE, Roumasset A, Keefer ML, Sharpe CS, and Caudill CC.
 2018.
-Prespawn mortality of female Chinook salmon increases with water temperature and percent hatchery origin.
+Prespawn mortality of female Chinook salmon increases with water temperature and percent hatchery-origin.
 Transactions of the American Fisheries Society 147(1): 31-42.

 Bowerman TE, Keefer ML, and Caudill CC.
 2021.
 Elevated stream